aidan-dc/FAIR-UMN-CDMS-Studies/index.md

 ### Data from the Detector
 For each interaction a set of parameters was extracted from the signals from each of the five sensors.
+These sets have been divided into two datasets which we will refer to as the **full** and **reduced** datasets.

+The full dataset provides 85 input parameters for each interaction.
+These include 1 amplitude parameter and 16 timing/shape parameters for the waveforms for each of the 5 channels.
+The timing parameters represent time points during the rise and fall of the waveform at which the waveform reaches a given percentage of its maximum height.
+The parameters are given names such as PCr40 - the 40%-point for channel C as the waveform is rising; and PFf80 - the 80%-point for channel F as the waveform is falling.
+These times are referenced to PAr20, an early point on the waveform for Channel A, the outer channel.
+Thus PAr20 is always zero, reducing the number of independent parameters to 84.
+The amplitude parameter is a measure of the size of each waveform, based on a comparison to a normalized waveform template.
+The parameters included are:

+- P[A,B,C,D,F]r[10,20,30,40,50,60,70,80,90,95,100]
+- P[A,B,C,D,F]f[95,90,80,40,20]
+- P[A,B,C,D,F]amp

-These parameters represent information known to be sensitive to interaction location, including the relative timing between pulses in different channels, and features like the pulse shape.
-The relative amplitudes of the pulses are also relevant but due to instabilities in amplification during the test this data is not included.
-The parameters included for each interaction are illustrated in [Figure 4](https://) and also see our [document](https://github.com/FAIR-UMN/FAIR-UMN-CDMS/blob/main/doc/FAIR%20Document%20-%20Identifying%20Interaction%20Location%20in%20SuperCDMS%20Detectors.pdf) for details.
+The reduced dataset represents the input parameters that have been publicly released; it contains 19 input parameters which represent information known to be sensitive to interaction location, including the relative timing between pulses in different channels, and features like the pulse shape.
+The parameters included in the reduced dataset for each interaction are:

+- P[B,C,D,F]start:
+  - The time at which the pulse rises to 20% of its peak with respect to Channel A
+- P[A,B,C,D,F]rise:
+  - The time it takes for a pulse to rise from 20% to 50% of its peak
+- P[A,B,C,D,F]width:
+  - The width (in seconds) of the pulse at 80% of the pulse height
+- P[A,B,C,D,F]fall:
+  - The time it takes for a pulse to fall from 40% to 20% of its peak

+These parameters are illustrated in Fig. 4.

 <div align="center">
 <figure><img src="figures/r73_pulse_c_pos9_ev1253_starttime.png" width="300"><img src="figures/r73_pulse_c_pos9_ev1253_shapequants3.png" width="280"></figure>